peterhoward42/minikafka/docs/log.md

         *  Runs
         *  Removing the right ones
     *  Add and housekeeping?
+    *  Consider error handling from the startCulling go routine?
+        *  cascade err return value thru api and both remove impl
+        *  check for it back in svr
-o  Consider error handling from the startCulling go routine? o  Now do getter client o  Configure host from envars o  Add tests
+    o  Merge this branch into head o  Now do getter client o  Configure host from envars o  Add tests